DrFelder/ppr-documentation/SRS.md

 ## 3.5 Supportability
 ### 3.5.1 Coding standards
 We are going to use checkstyle and Google's coding convention to keep our Java code similar.
-If a team member has good reasons to validate the checkstyle rules, the code will still be accepted by the reviewer.
+If a team member has good reasons to violate the checkstyle rules, the code will still be accepted by the reviewer.

 ### 3.5.2 Naming conventions
 For HTML naming conventions, we are going to stick with [BEM](http://getbem.com/) to create clean, reusable views.